by Kate Connors

 “I couldn’t tell,” Ravi pants.
 “I don’t think it was working—I felt like I was suffocating.”

 Reaching around his backpack, Tashi reads the gauge on top of the canister.
-About half empty, but no oxygen is flowing.
+Only half empty, but no oxygen is flowing.
 “Did you turn it off?”

 Ravi’s voice rises a few steps when he says, “Yes?”